WindyCityLab/windycitylab.github.io/in-person-courses.md

 # In-Person Technical Courses

-We offer intensive, hands-on courses designed for engineers, developers, and technical professionals who want to deepen their understanding of fundamental and emerging technologies.
+I offer intensive, hands-on courses designed for engineers, developers, and technical professionals who want to deepen their understanding of fundamental and emerging technologies.

 ## CPU Architecture
 A deep dive into modern processor design and implementation:
 - Understanding processor microarchitecture
-- Pipeline design and optimization
-- Cache hierarchies and memory systems
 - Instruction set architectures (ISA)
 - Performance analysis and optimization
 - Hands-on exercises with real CPU designs